Looking to exercise your core? These yoga poses can give your core muscles a real workout while offering additional benefits.

-Are your abs ready for beach season?
+Are your abs ready for public inspection?
 If not, try adding Boat pose to your yoga practice.

-- Strengthening the hip flexors and the muscles around the spine.
+- Strengthens the hip flexors and the muscles around the spine

-How to Do It: Sit with your knees bent and feet flat, hands positioned a little behind the hips with fingers pointing toward the feet.
-Then:
+How to Do Boat Pose1.
+Sit with your knees bent and feet flat, hands positioned a little behind the hips with fingers pointing toward the feet.

 Note: Remember to breathe.
 And while you may have to keep your hands on the floor the first few times you go into Boat, you won’t get the pose’s full value without making your arms work, too.